Alison Sweeney of the School of Arts & Sciences is highlighted for researching clams and living iridescent cells.

 Penn in the News

-Marybeth Gasman of the Graduate School of Education shares her thoughts on the longevity and success of Xavier University’s president.
+Marybeth Gasman of the Graduate School of Education writes about the importance of context when ranking colleges.

 Murray Grossman of the Perelman School of Medicine explains frontotemporal dementia.

 Christine Cain of the School of Veterinary Medicine comments on flea outbreaks among pets.